rajurai/ProjectMyGit/README.md

     * Intercloud meter synchronization and aggregation.
 * Distributed Quota enforcement.

-## Architecture
+## Gateway Architecture

 The architecture is based on decentralized peer-to-peer gateway interactions.
 As per the diagram below all gateways are peer managed by different organization and can be a client/service based on transaction flow.
 Gateway exposes high performance Thrift RPC API and communication between gateways will happens on RPC.
 RPC APIs are required to support single endpoint, inter-gateway trust and performance.

-Communication between gateway and underpinning cloud happens on platform native protocol; as mentioned gateway follows pluggable design paradigm to communicate with underpinning cloud.
+Communication between gateway and underpinning cloud happens on platform native protocol; as mentioned gateway follows plug-able design paradigm to communicate with underpinning cloud.

 The gateway also exposes REST APIs which is needed to support uniform REST API requirements, which makes it platform agnostic.

 ![Architecture](docs/_static/Architecture.png)

-## Gateway Components
+## Components

 ![Alliance Component Diagram](docs/_static/AllianceBlockDiagram.png)

-The Gateway majorly have three components as below
+The Gateway majorly have three components as below;

 ### Api Server